Grumman: History

 Grumman was the chief contractor on the Apollo Lunar Module, the first spacecraft to land humans on the Moon.
 The firm received the contract on November 7, 1962, and built 13 lunar modules.
 Six of them successfully landed on the Moon, with one serving as a lifeboat on Apollo 13, after an explosion crippled the main Apollo spacecraft.
 LM-2, a test article which never flew in space, is displayed permanently in the Smithsonian Institution.
 As the Apollo program neared its end, Grumman was one of the main competitors for the contract to design and build the Space Shuttle, but lost to Rockwell International.

 In 1969, the company changed its name to Grumman Aerospace Corporation, and in 1978 it sold the Grumman-American Division to Gulfstream Aerospace.
 That same year, it acquired the bus manufacturer Flxible.
 The company built the Grumman LLV (Long Life Vehicle), a light transport mail truck designed for and used by the United States Postal Service.
 The LLV was produced from 1987 until 1994.
 Its intended service life was 24 years, but some of them were still in service in 2020.
 In 1983, Grumman sold Flxible for $40 million to General Automotive Corporation of Ann Arbor.

 In the 1950s, Grumman began production of Gulfstream business aircraft, starting with the Gulfstream I turboprop (Grumman model G-159) and the Gulfstream II jet (Grumman model G-1159).
 Gulfstream aircraft were operated by many companies, private individuals, and government agencies including various military entities and NASA.
 In addition, the Gulfstream I was operated by several regional airlines in scheduled passenger services.
 The Gulfstream I-C (Grumman model G-159C) version was "stretched" to carry 37 passengers.

+In the early 1970s, Grumman acquired majority interest in the American Aviation line of very light aircraft -- relabeling its planes as "Grumman-American" or "Grumman American" -- eventually joining it with their Gulfstream division before selling off that combined enterprise in 1978.

 In 1978, Grumman sold Gulfstream to American Jet Industries, which adopted the Gulfstream name.
 Since 1999, Gulfstream has been a wholly owned subsidiary of General Dynamics.